TalTech-HPC-Centre/taltech-hpc-docs/docs/software/wam.md

     mpirun pnetcdf
     ```

-4. Adapt the WORKDIR, LOGDIR and output directories to your needs!
+4. Adapt the WORKDIR, LOGDIR, and output directories to your needs!

 5. If calculations are going normally, you should have the following files in your `$WORK` directory: